-Unit 2: Depth Study: The Cold War, c1945 - 1991 (40% of A level)
+Unit 2: Depth Study: The Cold War, c1945 - 1991

 This option provides for the study in depth of the evolving course of international relations during an era of tension between communist and capitalist powers which threatened nuclear Armageddon.
 It allows students to explore why the Cold War developed and how it shaped international affairs on a global scale for nearly 50 years.
 Key issues covered include: